Alfresco/docs-alfresco/content-accelerator/latest/configure/limitations.md

 ---
 title: Limitations
 ---
-The general Limitations of ACA
+This section describes some general limitations of Alfresco Content Accelerator, such as CMIS Mode, Folder Terms Action, and Folder Redact Action.

 ## CMIS Mode

-CMIS Mode is experimental and should not be enabled from Application Config options.It may be removed in a future release.
+CMIS Mode is experimental and should not be enabled from Application Config options.
+It may be removed in a future release.

 ## Folder Terms Action